Tornshorts/resumegenerator/README.md

 API_KEY=your_api_key_here
 ```

+Paste the API KEY from google above

 Ensure that the `.env` file is listed in the `.gitignore` file to prevent it from being committed to version control.

 # Frontend Configuration